NetApp/NetApp-CloudFormation-FSx-ONTAP-provider/NetApp-FSxN-Volume/docs/README.md

 #### State

-Volume state.
-Client access is supported only when volume is online and junctioned.
+The state of the volume (e.g., online, offline, restricted).
+Client access is supported only when volume is online and connected to its junction path.
 Taking volume to offline or restricted state removes its junction path and blocks client access.
-When volume is in restricted state some operations like parity reconstruction and iron on commit are allowed.
-The 'mixed' state applies to FlexGroup volumes only and cannot be specified as a target state.
-An 'error' state implies that the volume is not in a state to serve data.

 _Required_: No